xia-lab/MetaboAnalystR/README.md

 To inform us of any bugs or requests, please open a new issue or send an email to #jasmine.chong@mail.mcgill.ca.

 ## MetaboAnalystR History & Updates

+03-25-2019 - Updated MS Peaks to Paths to stop analysis if no significant peaks are identified.
+Updated underlying code with webserver and updated documentation

 03-19-2019 - Added support for MS2 data - function to read in MS2 data and extract/plot spectra for a specific m/z